Neekobus/PhpLayeredApplicationFramework/README.markdown

     * CliRequestBuilder : populate the "request" dataContainer from the argc/argv parameters.
     * TwigViewDispatcher : use Twig for output
 * Naming conventions, package... clean directory structure.
+* SimpleViewDispatcher : solution for "layout".
+Add some functions to help text and HTML output...